UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day0.md

     Then I do suspect you might have typed the wrong password.
 Could you check that, and also type in cleartext to see what you are typing - otherwise, maybe try to change the password again
   * Ok.

-*  It seems I have a problem with the username and therefore my password doesnt work.
-I was told my username is ****** but in the terminal I have to write it as with capital firstletter.
-Then, my password isnt recognized, so I couldn't log in.
+*  It seems I have a problem with the username and therefore my password does not work.
+I was told my username is ****** but in the terminal I have to write it as with capital first letter.
+Then, my password is not recognized, so I couldn't log in.
     *  Your username is in small caps.
 What platform/operating system are you coming from?
-Windows has this tendency of allways putting capital letters on first letter disregarding.
+Windows has this tendency of always putting capital letters on first letter disregarding.

 ## Have you managed to download the demo-moving-around folder:
 * yes: 00000
 * no:
     * What is the problem with copy and paste?
-    * You can paste into terminal by rigt-clicking on the line, no menu will pop-up NOW IT WORKS - good! :)
+    * You can paste into terminal by right-clicking on the line, no menu will pop-up NOW IT WORKS - good! :)
     * Windows key + v will let you select from several of the last things you copied too